Tilbage til Blog

 A lengthy interview process is not boding well for anyone.
 Waiting a lot between interviewing stages could result in the candidate’s loss of interest, applying elsewhere or accepting another offer (or interview), and similar.

 To shorten this lengthy stage, relying on recruiters is a must.
-As the saying goes, no one is an island for themselves, which also applies to the professional world.
+As the saying goes, no one is an island unto themselves, which also applies to the professional world.
 You can try and be a one-person show, but that won’t help get things done faster and well.
 You need specific experts to conduct one part of the hiring process and take the load off before the decision gets narrowed down (when all resumes are received after the initial interview stages).

 Use straightforward interview questions